-The Hydrow is going for around $2100 these days and the Ergatta costs $2199 last time I checked, so both are more or less the same as the Impact Series.
+The Hydrow is going for around $2495 these days and the Ergatta costs $2199 last time I checked, so both are in the same ballpark as the Aviron.

 I mentioned it earlier, but keep in mind you’ll be responsible for paying that membership fee of $29/month as well.

 Overall, based on what the Aviron is and what it provides, I think it’s priced fairly based on the comps.

 Ok, that’s about all I have when it comes to the Aviron Interactive Rower.

 I think it’s pretty safe to say this is a very nice rowing machine.